Seddryck/NBi/_documentation/transform-column.md

 Technically, the destination could be something else that the option(s) defined in the table above, but most of the time it has no added-value.

-The content of the cell is always casted on .NET based on the information provided into the attribute *source-type*
+The content of the cell is always casted on .NET based on the information provided into the attribute *original-type*

 ### NCalc